How

 Question, Hypothesis, Procedure, Data, and Conclusion are clear,

 and identified.
 Lab report is neat and well written.
-Procedure
+Procedure is

-is written with sufficient detail that lab could easily be replicated
+written with sufficient detail that lab could easily be replicated

 by someone else.
-The lab is an original investigation, showing
+The lab is an original investigation, showing creativity.

-were looking for and what happened.
+and what happened.

 10.

-Question, Hypothesis, Procedure, Data, and Conclusion are all
+Question, Hypothesis, Procedure, Data, and Conclusion are all in

-more than 2 questions about the lab.
+questions about the lab.

 5:

 Lab report missing sections.
 Poorly written.
-Lab not original
+Lab not original and

-and student cannot answer more than one question about the lab.
+student cannot answer more than one question about the lab.

 Thinking